kitten-science/kitten-scientists/packages/documentation/docs/sections/workshop.md

 # Workshop

+## Section Trigger

+This section has a trigger :material-lightning-bolt-outline: on itself.
+This is the _default trigger_ for the crafts in this section.

+If you do not set a trigger for an individual craft, that craft will be triggered according to the default trigger.

 ## Resource Crafting

 In general, resources are crafted if they are enabled and less than **Max** resources are already in stock.